HussamQreie/MalDev/README.md

 ```c
 IDI_ICON1 ICON "youricon.ico"
 ```
+Make sure:

+- The line IDI_ICON1 ICON "youricon.ico" is added right after the BEGIN statement and before the BLOCK "StringFileInfo" block.
+- Ensure that "youricon.ico" is replaced with the actual filename of your icon if it is named differently.
+- Note: Placing it anywhere else, like outside the BEGIN block or after the END of any block, will cause syntax errors or the resource not to be recognized.

 ### 9. Compile & View the Results (with Icon)
 - Once you’ve added the icon reference, compile the project again.
 - After the build completes, check the output binary.
 The binary should now have the custom icon associated with it.